5 Problems With Technology In Classrooms

 The main argument for technology in the classroom is that emerging students should be able to apply classroom concepts to daily life, and a large part of daily life revolves around technology.

-Students today are apt at using technology, and tools such as laptops, smart phones, and tablets are already second nature to them.
-Taking technology out of the learning equation would be alienating an integral part of the students’ abilities.
+Students today are apt at using technology, and tools such as laptops, smartphones, and tablets are already second nature to them.
+Taking technology out of the learning equation would be removing an integral part of the students’ abilities.

 5 Problems With Technology In Classrooms